xiv3r/Termux-ESP-Flasher/README.md

 # Stay in the bootloader after flashing instead of rebooting
 nrflash write --offset 0x0 firmware.bin --no-reboot

+# Skip the RAM stub and use the plain ROM loader (slower, but safer on
+# boards with no auto-reset circuit - see --no-stub note below)
+nrflash write --offset 0x0 firmware.bin --no-stub
 ```

 First run on no-root Termux pops the same USB permission dialog every